5 Reasons Most Coaches are Broke

 (and what to do instead)

-There are 5 reasons most coaches are broke, and transforming these will allow you to elevate your business for the world to see.
-(Hint: This works for healers, consultants, and trainers too!)
+There are 5 reasons most coaches are broke, and transforming these will allow you to transform your business, and the world.
+(Hint: this works for energy healers, consultants, trainers and experts too!)

 Here are the 5 reasons: